apolloinfinity/flask-boilerplate/README.md

 ## Install and create a virtual enviroment.
 To install a virtual enviroment
 **Pip**:
-...pip install virtualenv
+pip install virtualenv
 **Creating the enviroment**
-...virtualenv venv
+virtualenv venv
-...(venv is just a name.
+(venv is just a name.
 You can name it whatever you want but it's usually standard to call it venv or env)

 ## Activate the virtual enviroment